sumwale/ybox/README.md

-As a convenience it provides for some features to make life easier like sharing of your application configuration files automatically (e.g. .bashrc, .vimrc etc), sharing of 'root' system directories like /usr among containers to reduce disk and memory usage, automatic installation and configuration of applications.
+As a convenience it provides for some features to make life easier like sharing of your application configuration files automatically (eg .bashrc, .vimrc etc.), sharing of 'root' system directories like /usr among containers to reduce disk and memory usage, automatic installation and configuration of applications.
 Separate utilities for package management across containers are provided with the idea